mathurpratik/Raspberry-Pi-Controls-Robot/README.md

 # Raspberry-Pi-Controls-Robot
+Running the Makefile on a Raspberry Pi running the Raspberry Pi OS will generate a binary.
+Running this binary will launch the OpenCV GUI, where the user can select an object to track.
+Once the object has been selected, the algorithm will track the object has it moves around the screen.
-This project demonstrates that a Raspberry Pi can be used to control a robot with wheels using a web camara.
+This project, in particular, demonstrates that a Raspberry Pi can be used to control a robot with wheels using a web camara.
 The OpenCV object-tracking demo found here: https://docs.opencv.org/3.4/d6/d7f/samples_2cpp_2camshiftdemo_8cpp-example.html was modfied to send a "Turn Left" or "Turn Right" signals to a robot.

 # Arduino Mega